Rhadu90/Project_ES_2019/README.md

 # Project_ES_2019

 Pre-conditions:
-  Sniper installed -> follow the HowTo
+  Sniper installed -> follow the steps in HowTo_install_sniper.txt Project requirements -> Project_ES_2019.pdf

 Setting up the project:
   1. Create a new folder in Home called bin